LuisEduardoSandoval/LuisEduardoSandoval.github.io/README.md

 for the use of the background scenery i.e. small hills and green trees.

-Models:
+Models and textures:
-all models were custom made and can be found in asset folders
+all models and textures were custom made and can be found in asset folders

 in the case of murry hall. it went under several revisions as i was not happy with the initial product.
 ![](Assets/gifs/modelOfMurryOriginal.png)